Carers Hospital Discharge Experiences

 Understanding and developing best practice around listening to and valuing carer voices in hospital discharge processes.

-Our focus has been interviewing carers to understand their experiences of discharge, and how they might be improved.
-What we have found is that when discharge goes well, their stories seem very simple.
+Our focus was interviewing carers to understand their experiences of discharge, and how they might be improved.
+What we found was that when discharge goes well, their stories seem very simple.
 However, little problems in the first day or so can seriously hamper discharge, and problems can compound.

 The discharge to assess model is built on evidence that the most effective way to support people is to ensure they are discharged safely when they are clinically ready, with timely and appropriate recovery support if needed.
 An assessment of longer-term or end of life care needs should take place once they have reached a point of recovery, where it is possible to make an accurate assessment of their longer-term needs.